John Hinde (photographer): Legacy

 Hinde's postcards were immensely popular, despite Hinde's view that the photographs held no artistic value.
 In 1972, he decided to sell his company to the Waterford Glass Group to pursue his love of landscape painting.

 Even though Hinde never viewed his photographs with much reverence, the Irish Museum of Modern Art recognised his photographic works with a retrospective in Dublin in 1993.
 Since his death in 1997, exhibits of his photography have travelled all over the world and he proved to be the most successful postcard producer in the world.
 His works have also been compiled into books, including Hindesight, a collection of the Ireland postcards and Our True Intent Is All For Your Delight, a collection of the Butlin's postcards.

 Some of his postcards form the basis for an Irish 30-minute television programme called Cartai Phoist which selects 3 postcards per episode, and using a contemporary Irish artist/celebrity/TV personality, recreates the postcard by finding the original individuals (or their next-of-kin) and standing at the exact spot where the original postcard shot was taken.

-His postcards have inspired many other photographers, including JJ Waller in his 2020 book, JJ Waller's Sussex by the Sea: 'I have long been a fan of John Hinde, who like me before becoming a photographer worked in the world of circus and entertainment....His cards had a very recognisable style, vivid garish colours, with everything and everyone perfectly positioned in the frame.
-Following the doom and gloom of World War Two, Hinde's postcards depicted a colourful optimistic Britain....This book gives a special nod to Hinde and generations of other seaside photographers."